messier92/NLP-Workshop/README.md

 6b.
 Attention
 6c.
 Transformer

-Please read "NLP with PyTorch" for diagrams and more information about each sub-topic.
+Please read "NLP with PyTorch.docx" for diagrams and more information about each sub-topic.